Reclaiming Your Reality: A Guide to Healing from Gaslighting

 Phase Three: Grieving What Was Lost

-What needs to be grieved:
+What often needs to be grieved:

 The version of yourself before.
-Most people who have experienced sustained gaslighting can identify a "before" — a time when they were more certain, more confident, more present to their own experience.
-Grieving the distance between that person and the one who emerged from the relationship is part of coming back to yourself.
+Many people can name a "before": more certain, more confident, more present to their own experience.
+Grieving the distance between that person and who emerged from the relationship is part of coming back.

 Phase Four: Resetting Your Relationship With Doubt